-We were provided brown cloth masks on or around April 16, 2020 and told 7. by the deputy to wear it only when leaving the dorm.
+- 7. We were provided brown cloth masks on or around April 16, 2020 and told by the deputy to wear it only when leaving the dorm.
 Deputies have not provided hand sanitizers or masks.
-People are regularly coughing and sneezing in the dorm within a few feet of me, including the people in the beds that surround me.

-8. Everyone in the dorm shares showers and urinals.
+People are regularly coughing and sneezing in the dorm within a few feet of me, including the people in the beds that surround me. - 8.
+Everyone in the dorm shares showers and urinals.
 There is no professional cleaning of the shared showers.
-There is a mop bucket near the showers that has some kind of soap in it, but the showers are not cleaned between uses.

-9. The jail collects our laundry about once a month or so.
+There is a mop bucket near the showers that has some kind of soap in it, but the showers are not cleaned between uses. - 9.
+The jail collects our laundry about once a month or so.
 Until that happens, we have to keep using the same uniforms, sheets, and the single towel we are given.
-All these items come in close contact with other people, but I am unable to keep them clean. e I received clean laundry was the end of March or so.
-I do not know have much information about coronavirus because the jail has The last time I received clean laundry was the end of March or so.
+All these items come in close contact with other people, but I am unable to keep them clean.

+The last time I received clean laundry was the end of March or so.

-14 10.
-Supreme 15 not been telling us much anything.
-Every day or so, the jail plays recorded video that 16 mentions coronavirus and says there are no positive cases in the facility.
-It is the same 17 recorded video they keep playing.
+10. I do not know have much information about coronavirus because the jail has - 10.
+I do not know have much information about coronavirus because the jail know have much anything.
+Every day or so, the jail plays recorded video that mentions coronavirus and says there are no positive cases in the facility.
+It is the same recorded video they keep playing. - recorded video they keep playing.

-I try to watch out for people who are sick and avoid them best I can.
-I don't 18 11.
-19 want to get sick and I am trying to protect myself.
-But the truth is I'm not able to keep 20distant from others here in the jail.

-Document received by th 21 At least three times in the past few weeks, I have seen people who have a 12.
-22 cough or cold symptoms in my dorm go out with a medical pass to obtain medical 23 treatment, and then they did not return.
-They might be infected with coronavirus, but I 24 do not know because no one tells us.
+11. I try to watch out for people who are sick and avoid them best I can.
+I don't want to get sick and I am trying to protect myself.
+But the truth is I'm not able to keep distant from others here in the jail. - 12.
+At least three times in the past few weeks, I have seen people who have a cough or cold symptoms in my dorm go out with a medical pass to obtain medical treatment, and then they did not return.
+They might be infected with coronavirus, but I do not know because no one tells us.
 They don't let us know anything.